googleapis/gcs-resumable-upload/README.md

 - Type: `object`
 - *Optional*

 For each API request we send, you may specify custom request options that we'll add onto the request.
-The request options follow the node-fetch API: https://github.com/node-fetch/node-fetch#options.
+The request options follow the gaxios API: https://github.com/googleapis/gaxios#request-options.

 For example, to set your own HTTP headers: